syncthing/docs/dev/rest.rst

 "X-API-Key: abc123" http://localhost:8384/rest/...`` can be used to invoke with ``curl`` (add ``-k`` flag when using HTTPS with a Syncthing generated or self signed certificate).

+One exception to this requirement is ``/rest/noauth``, you do not need an API key to use those endpoints.

 .. _rest-pagination:

 Result Pagination